-For companies and contractors looking for a quick, easy and reliable way to analyse and/or prove the capabilities of their workforce or prospective recruits, Technical Tests are the answer.
+Companies and contractors looking for a quick, easy and reliable way to prove the competencies of their workforce should use Technical Tests.

-For Training Providers and Test Centres, they offer a great opportunity to deliver an exciting proven product that the industry really needs.
+For training providers and test centres, they offer a great opportunity to deliver a proven product to meet industry demand.

-A Technical Test provides a quick but current skill snapshot.
-It's been called “an 'MOT' on an individual's current ability.”
-It might be carried out for various reasons, including a contractual requirement or in relation to a specific industry need (such as Mechanical Joint Integrity - Offshore).
-Technical Tests focus on related aspects of craft and technical disciplines in two distinct parts: first testing an individual's current knowledge, and second their current ability to perform a specific industry task.
-Because each test typically can take just one or two hours to complete, the same individual can be tested in several distinct skills in a day, with the individual ready to work onsite immediately in all areas tested.
+An ECITB Technical Test provides a snapshot of an individual’s current ability – much like an MOT.
+A test might be carried out for various reasons, such as a contractual requirement or in relation to a specific industry skills need (such as Mechanical Joint Integrity Offshore).
+Technical Tests focus on related aspects of craft and technical disciplines and test both an individual’s knowledge of, and then their ability to perform, a specific industry task.
+Tests typically take one or two hours to complete, which means the same individual can take tests in several different skills in a day.

-Technical Tests are for competent craftspeople and technicians who require immediate proof of highly job-specific skills, knowledge and ability in defined task activities.
-They will undoubtedly have existing qualifications, although those qualifications might not be recent, nor focus on specific tasks or activities.
+Craftspeople and technicians who require immediate proof of highly job-specific skills and knowledge should sit ECITB Technical Tests.
+Candidates will probably have existing qualifications, although those qualifications might not be recent or job-specific.

 No. Technical Tests are more specific and immediate.
 A Technical Test examines a candidate’s current ability to perform a defined task where as a Vocational Qualification takes longer to complete and covers a broader subject area.
 ECITB Technical Tests follow National Occupational Standards, which means they combine critical skills and knowledge testing with health and safety training.